Belgium to inject another billion euros into its army - L'Echo | Law-Order

 - Belgium

-The Belgian government agreed a few hours before a NATO summit to inject an extra billion euros in its defence forces, on top of 10 billion euros ($10.98 billion) already agreed, according to Belgian newspaper l'Echo, a move prompted by the war in Ukraine.
+Belgium agreed on Thursday to inject an extra billion euros into its defence forces, on top of 10 billion euros ($10.98 billion) already agreed, Belgian newspaper l'Echo said, prompted by Russia's invasion of Ukraine.
+Prime Minister Alexander De Croo confirmed new investment ahead of a NATO summit in Brussels on Thursday.

+"We will announce additional investment in our operational ability of our defence," De Croo told reporters on his way to the NATO summit, without giving details.
+Western leaders will agree to strengthen their forces in Eastern Europe and increase military aid to Ukraine as the Russian assault on its neighbour entered its second month.

-The new investments aim at reinforcing the Belgian defence by 2030, including developing a cybersecurity unit in the Belgian army, replenishing stocks of fuel and munitions, military equipment and supplies and improving intelligence and communication systems, the paper said.
-NATO member states are supposed to contribute more than 2% of their GDP (Gross Domestic Product) annually.
+The new Belgian investments aim at reinforcing defences by 2030, including developing a cybersecurity unit in the army, replenishing stocks of fuel and munitions, equipment and supplies and improving intelligence and communication systems, the newspaper said.
+NATO member states are supposed to contribute more than 2% of their GDP annually.
 Belgium is currently spending 1.2% and this will increase to 1.54% with the latest investments.